 - 1 teaspoons vanilla extract

 - 2 cups powdered sugar

-Preheat oven to 350.
+Preheat oven to 350F/176C degrees.
 Grease and flour a mini muffin/cupcake pan and set aside.

 In a large bowl using a stand-up mixer or hand mixer, beat together the butter and sugar on high speed until fluffy and creamy, about 3-5 minutes.
 Add the eggs, one at a time, and beat until mixture is pale yellow in color.
 Add vanilla extract, red food coloring, and cocoa to mixture and mix until well incorporated.
 Set aside.